 Description of free extras

 I'm Barry Silverstein and I'm delighted you are considering taking my course, Big Brand Strategies for Small Brands.
-I have over 30 years of experience in branding, advertising, and marketing, and I’ve been a brand marketing consultant and professional freelance business writer for 6 years.
+I have over 35 years of experience in branding, advertising, and marketing, and I’ve been a brand marketing consultant and professional freelance business writer for ten years.

 I work with a select group of clients, assisting them with brand marketing, website development, and online marketing strategies.
-I am a brand marketing consultant for the Small BusinessCenter associated with an Asheville, North Carolina college, where I help scores of small businesses, often 1-person endeavors, develop and market their brands.
+I have been a brand marketing consultant for the Small BusinessCenter associated with an Asheville, North Carolina college, where I helped scores of small businesses, often 1-person endeavors, develop and market their brands.

-I write extensively for Brandchannel.com, the world’s leading online branding forum, as well as for other national websites and blogs.
+I have written for Brandchannel, the world’s leading online branding forum, as well as for other national websites and blogs.
 I co-authored the book The Breakaway Brand (McGraw-Hill).
 I wrote the books Business-to-Business Internet Marketing and Internet Marketing for Information Technology Companies (both published by Maximum Press).
-I am also the author of three small business management books in the Collins Best Practices series (published by Harper Collins) and several eGuides, including Branding 123: Build a Breakthrough Brand in 3 Proven Steps (www.123eguides.com).
+I am also the author of three small business management books in the Collins Best Practices series (published by Harper Collins) and several eGuides, including Branding 123: Build a Breakthrough Brand in 3 Proven Steps (123eguides).
+I also co-authored the book Let's Make Money, Honey: The Couple's Guide to Starting a Service Business.

 I was a Senior Vice President at Arnold, a top 20 U.S. ad agency and prior to that, I was president/CEO for 20 years at Directech, Inc., a $5 million direct and Internet marketing agency that I founded.
 I also worked in brand and creative management for Epsilon, a leading database/direct marketing firm.